+Remains of a red deer in a pine forest: a concentrated pool of nutrients will form in the soil below.
 The criterion for balance of benefits that works from an evolutionary perspective is the fitness of both partners.
 This biological fitness is defined as the ability of a particular genetic or physical type (genotype or phenotype) of organism to produce more offspring relative to other organisms of the same species.
-Natural selection will probably then lead to more of that new type of organism.
+Natural selection will probably then lead, eventually, to more of that new type of organism.
 The variants arise from random mutations that change the information transmitted from parent to offspring by DNA.
-The mutations arise either spontaneously within the organism or are induced by external influences such as natural radiation.
+The mutations arise either spontaneously within the organism or are induced by external influences such as natural ionizing radiation.
 Those variants most likely to prosper are an infinitesimally small subset of all possible variants, but because the mutations arise randomly and frequently there is within nature a constant bubbling up of slightly new designs of potentially fitter organisms - fit in this evolutionary sense.
-Living things flourish through their drive to reproduce themselves, by being adaptable in how they survive and reproduce.
+Living things flourish through their relentless drive to grow and reproduce themselves, by being adaptable in how they survive and reproduce.

 Researchers have studied growth rates in many combinations of tree and mycorrhizal fungus, grown together in simple apparatus in a laboratory.
 They construct a chamber, a microcosm, from a pair of small transparent plastic plates fixed five millimetres apart.
 Bigger kit of this sort is called rhizotron.
-After filling the chamber with manufactured soil and planting a seedling, and either inoculation with mycorrhizal fungus, or without the fungus as negative control, then seedling growth is compared.
+After filling the chamber with artificial soil and planting a seedling, and either inoculation with mycorrhizal fungus, or without the fungus as negative control, then seedling growth is compared.
 Growth rate as gain of seedling weight during a fixed time can be measured for many combinations of tree and fungus species.
-By comparison of many studies (meta-analysis) researchers showed that in forty eight percent of such experiments there was a positive effect of mycorrhiza on seedling growth, whilst twenty seven percent showed no effect and twenty five percent showed a negative effect.
+By comparison of many studies (a meta-analysis) researchers showed that in forty eight percent of such experiments there was a positive effect of mycorrhiza on seedling growth, whilst twenty seven percent showed no effect and twenty five percent showed a negative effect.

 Were these negative effects caused by mycorrhizas on those seedlings behaving as parasites?
 Possibly they did, but to prove that researchers would need to expand their studies to measure both fitness of the trees and fitness of the fungi.
 For the trees these seedlings would need to be nurtured to reproductive maturity at twenty years or more, whilst the control trees would need to be kept free of mycorrhizas for that time.
 Only then could fitness be compared by testing viability and vigour of the new seeds and trees.
-We are not likely to have an answer any time soon.
-Never mind: this analysis shows that the concept of mycorrhizal symbiosis may be most productive if it includes the potential for both parasitic and saprotrophic behaviour by the fungi.
-Life thrives by its endless spontaneous variation in ways of reproducing itself - completely indifferent to how we humans try to define and categorize it.
+Soil biology must be a tough way to make a living as a researcher.
+Nevertheless, this analysis shows that the concept of mycorrhizal symbiosis may be most productive if it includes the potential for both parasitic and saprotrophic behaviour by the fungi.
+Life thrives by its endless spontaneous variation in ways of reproducing itself - indifferent to how we humans try to define and categorize it.